Skip to main content

 Best for: Specialty practices that benefit from NextGen's specialty templates (orthopedics, cardiology, behavioral health), particularly those wanting integrated patient engagement tools.

-Compliance gap: Specialty templates often include disease-specific data elements that intersect with stricter regulations — 42 CFR Part 2 for substance use, state genetic-information laws, behavioral-health specific protections.
-Map template fields to applicable regulatory scope.
+Compliance gap: Specialty templates often carry disease-specific data elements that intersect with stricter regulations including 42 CFR Part 2 for substance use disorder records, state genetic-information statutes, and behavioral-health-specific protections; the practice should map template fields against the applicable regulatory scope during implementation.

 8. eClinicalWorks

-eClinicalWorks is a long-established EHR widely deployed in primary care and multi-specialty groups.
-The 2017 $155M federal settlement over False Claims Act allegations is part of the company's history — the platform has continued to expand and remains in widespread use, but the case is a reminder that vendor compliance reputation is part of the procurement decision.
+eClinicalWorks is a long-established EHR widely deployed in primary care and multi-specialty groups, with the 2017 $155M federal settlement over False Claims Act allegations as part of the company's history.
+The platform has continued to expand and remains in widespread use; the case sits in the procurement file as a reminder that vendor compliance reputation belongs in the diligence checklist.

 Best for: Primary care and multi-specialty practices wanting an integrated EHR-plus-practice-management platform with deep workflow customization.

-Compliance gap: eClinicalWorks' breadth means many configurable workflows touch PHI.
-The default templates may not align with minimum-necessary requirements; template review during implementation is the configuration work that determines compliance fit.
+Compliance gap: eClinicalWorks' configuration breadth produces many workflows that touch PHI, with default templates that often exceed minimum-necessary scope; template review during implementation is the configuration work that determines compliance fit at go-live.

 What every EHR's BAA does — and doesn't — cover

-EHR vendor BAAs typically cover the platform's role as a Business Associate: encryption at rest and in transit, access controls within the application, audit logging at the system layer, breach notification from the vendor to the practice when the vendor experiences a breach.
+EHR vendor BAAs typically cover the platform's role as a Business Associate across encryption at rest and in transit, access controls within the application, audit logging at the system layer, and breach notification from the vendor to the practice when the vendor experiences a breach.

-- User-level access decisions.
-Granting and revoking workforce access is the practice's responsibility.
+• User-level access decisions.
+Granting and revoking workforce access stays with the practice.

-- Audit-log review cadence.
-The EHR generates the logs.
-The practice must review them.
+• Audit-log review cadence.
+The EHR generates the logs; the practice owns the documented review schedule.

-- Integration BAAs.
-Every third-party app integrated through the EHR's marketplace or API needs its own BAA.
+• Integration BAAs.
+Every third-party app integrated through the EHR's marketplace or API needs its own BAA in the vendor inventory.

-- Workforce sanctions.
-Policy violations by staff require the practice's own enforcement, regardless of platform.
+• Workforce sanctions.
+Policy violations by staff require the practice's own enforcement actions, regardless of platform.

 How to choose